-The three Committees deliver periodic joint briefings to the Security Council, which provide opportunities for States to comment on the work of the Committees and the development of cooperation among them.
+The Committees deliver periodic joint briefings to the Security Council, which provide opportunities for States to comment on the work of the Committees and the development of cooperation among them.

 The 1540 Committee has established a Working Group which, inter alia, deals with issues related to cooperation with the Security Council Committees established pursuant to resolutions 1267 (1999) and 1373 (2001).

 9. What role do international, regional and sub-regional organisations play in the implementation of the resolution, and how does the Committee liaise with them?